-Niece Waidhofer Shows Off Crazy Curves, Ample Assets In ‘Expensive’ Lingerie
+Niece Waidhofer Shows Off Crazy Curves & Ample Assets In 'Expensive' Lingerie

 Model and social media maven Niece Waidhofer has been as active as ever in posting ultra-revealing photos of herself to Instagram.
 The originator of the "Roast Me" campaign on Reddit continued to flout comments made by her detractors by projecting sheer confidence with a Friday snap that found her posing in a curve-accentuating lingerie set.

-The skimpy black ensemble, which included a large garter belt that featured several rows of straps and multiple buckles, allowed for a stunning showing of her crazy curves and ample assets.
+The skimpy black ensemble, which included a large garter belt that featured several rows of straps and multiple buckles, allowed for a stunning display of her curves and assets.

 Waidhofer intimated that it was the sort of get-up that would inspire someone to want to rip it off of her.
-However, she joked that anyone wanting to do so would instead have to “sit there and wait for 25 minutes” while she methodically unfastened her myriad of buckles, as not to ruin the “expensive” number.
+However, she joked that anyone wanting to do so would instead have to "sit there and wait for 25 minutes" while she methodically unfastened the myriad buckles, so as not to ruin the "expensive" number.

 Nevertheless, the comments section was flush with people wanting to see more of the shapely siren.
-In just a few, short hours after the update hit her tempting timeline, Waidhofer’s fans had left more than 1,000 replies in the thread.
+In just a few, short hours after the update hit her timeline, Waidhofer's fans had left more than 1,000 replies in the thread.

-“You’re worth the wait!” opined one smitten commenter.
+"You're worth the wait!" one smitten commenter opined.

-“I have no doubt that this lingerie is expensive,” wrote another admirer.
-“Regardless of the price you have to know how to wear it and you look beautiful.”
+"I have no doubt that this lingerie is expensive," another admirer wrote.
+"Regardless of the price you have to know how to wear it and you look beautiful."

-“Wow,” gushed a third person.
-“Absolutely stunning.”
+"Wow," a third person gushed.
+"Absolutely stunning."

-“Those poor boys that can’t even get a bra off are having a panic attack looking at you,” joked a fourth follower.
+"Those poor boys that can't even get a bra off are having a panic attack looking at you," a fourth follower joked.

-Fans further voiced their approval for the sexy share by double-tapping it to the tune of more than 70,000 likes.

 The 30-year-old's famously sizable bustline was covered by a push-up bra that allowed for a full-on display of her considerable cleavage.
 Meanwhile, her garter belt pleasingly hugged her hips just above her skimpy bottoms and connected to straps that encircled her slender thighs.